 Day 1 of the Sun Moon Lake itinerary includes bike rides, temples and hikes.
 Follow the red pins on the map and see exactly what you will do on the first day around the lake.
 Follow the red pins on the map and see all the attractions’ locations.

 1. Rent a bicycle from a bike rental store or Yue Lake Backpackers

 This means the first thing you have to do is to rent a bicycle.
-As mentioned earlier, there are several bike rental shops near Shuishe Visitor Centre.
+As mentioned earlier, several bike rental shops are near Shuishe Visitor Centre.

 Or if you are a guest at Yue Lake Backpackers, buy a bike and ferry combination ticket.
 You save a lot of money by purchasing the combo ticket.

 After you get your bike, start cycling west on the bike path.

 The first stop on the bike route is Longfeng Temple (龍鳳宮月老廟) or known as the Dragon Phoenix.
 The temple sits on the northwest shore of Sun Moon Lake and is especially popular with young couples because they visit the temple to get blessings for love and marriage.